Voiceprint VP353CD (2005)

 The music for all this is equally strong and inventive, without ever being overwhelming or intrusive.
 The Gong Matrices band, who grew spontaneously out of a 'let's just do it' jam at the 1999 Progressive Music Festival in San Francisco, really do provide a perfect vehicle for Gilli.
 There are so many enjoyable aspects to their music, some wonderful violin work and treated guitar weaving together, fluid bass lines, sensitive real percussion and some shimmering 'atmospheres', there's even a some good funk on one track.

-Note: This is the correct track numbering and timings - the CD backplate gets them a bit wrong and numbers only eight tracks.
+This is the correct track numbering and timings - the backplate gets them a bit wrong and lists only eight tracks.
 All tunes by Smyth/McDowell, except 'Battlefield' by W. Rendra.

 - Demon Barbie and the Super Computer Matrix

 - The Driver's Seat

 - Gilli Smyth lyrics, vocals